Mr. Vice Prime Minister,

 Now, let me make a brief introduction to the Organization for Democracy & Economic Development – GUAM, which perhaps for many of you is not known, and to explain how we fit into the theme of today’s Forum.
 Here I would like to make one important remark.
 In my presentation I will not share with you our experiences in addressing challenges defined in the program of the Forum, but rather stage related issues that we might be facing in our regional cooperation and development and where we will need your expertise, know-how and best practices to be used in respective areas of our cooperation.

 GUAM as a regional inter-governmental setting, comprised of Georgia, Ukraine, Azerbaijan and Moldova, was established in 1997 and in 2006 has been transformed into a full-fledged regional Organization for Democracy & Economic Development with political, parliamentary and economic and business dimensions.
-Headquarters of the Organization is in Kiev, Ukraine.
+Headquarters of the Organization is in Kyiv, Ukraine.

 As was mentioned earlier today by a minister, GUAM countries, indeed, share serious problems and challenges stemming from the brutal violation of their territorial integrity and sovereignty that impedes the development and regional cooperation.
-However, countries are also united by their common and converging interests, which is important factor for developing of cooperation with GUAM Organization and implementation of regional projects.
+However, countries are also united by their common and converging interests, which is an important factor for developing cooperation with GUAM Organization and implementation of regional projects.

 Areas of our cooperation are stretching from the fields such as security, including combating organized crime, illegal trafficking of drugs, arms, human beings etc., to economic, including transport, trade and investment, energy, tourism and to humanitarian spheres, such as culture, education, youth and sports etc.